 Related links :

-Practitioners of all forensic disciplines – including reporting officers, lawyers, accreditation bodies – having a University degree (at least BSc) or an equivalent degree of a higher education programme.
+Practitioners of forensic genetics – including reporting officers, lawyers, accreditation bodies – having a University degree (at least BSc) or an equivalent degree of a higher education programme.

 The course team also offers two other online short courses: Essentials of DNA interpretation and Advanced DNA interpretation.
 In addition, a Certificate of Advanced Studies (CAS) in Statistics and the Evaluation of Forensic Evidence is proposed to forensic practitioners willing to acquire a comprehensive training.

-- Be able to apply the likelihood ratio approach in casework
+- To be able to apply the likelihood ratio approach in casework

-- Help practitioners explain their reasoning in Court and feel at ease with expert debate and the published literature on interpretation
+- To be able to explain evaluative reasoning in court and feel at ease with expert debate and the published literature

-- Acquire a good knowledge of probabilistic reasoning and elements of Bayesian networks in forensic science
+- To acquire a good knowledge of probabilistic reasoning and elements of Bayesian networks in forensic science

-- Understand the principles of interpretation and the use of propositions at different levels (hierarchy of propositions)
+- To understand the principles of interpretation and the use of propositions at different levels (hierarchy of propositions)

 - Uncertainty in forensic science